waelhamze-hub/sql-career-insights/README.md

 - Aggregation using COUNT, AVG, and GROUP BY
 - Common Table Expressions (CTEs)
 - Data analysis for job trends and skill evaluation

+Contact

+For questions or feedback, reach out at hamze.wael@outlook.com.